SESUGH-OPS/Dev-SESUGH/README.md

-- 👋 Hi, I’m @Dev-SESUGH
+- 👋 Hi, I’m @SESUGH
-- 👀 I’m interested in cloud computing
+- 👀 I’m interested in Web developements
-- 🌱 I’m currently learning Devops
+- 🌱 I’m currently learning Front-end developement
-- 💞️ I’m looking to collaborate on cloud projects
+- 💞️ I’m looking to collaborate on Front End projects
 - 📫 How to reach me ...

 <!---